This website has multiple active elements

+We originally started playing with Frisbies®.
+On one outing, Jerry showed up with a ring called an Aerobie®.
 These rings were designed by Stanford Engineering Professor Alan Adler, and they flew quite far with much less throwing effort.
+They also required much more finnesse to keep them from ending up "in France".

 Welcome to the Official Home of the: